 Since 2007, the Australian Government has offered more than 190 scholarships to awardees from the Pacific countries to undertake studies in environment related issues including fisheries, marine science, climate change and environmental management.

 The Australian Government is committed to working with our Pacific family to combat marine litter.

-Recognising marine litter as a serious problem for the environment, public health, and economic development, the Australian Government has provided $16 million to support Secretariat of the Pacific Regional Environmental Program (SPREP) implementation of the Pacific Regional Action Plan – Marine Litter 2018 – 2025.
+Recognising marine litter as a serious problem for the environment, public health, and economic development, the Australian Government is providing $16 million to support Secretariat of the Pacific Regional Environmental Program (SPREP) to implement the Pacific Regional Action Plan – Marine Litter 2018 – 2025.